EN-AenaHabib/university-faq-bot-/README.md

 ##  Features

-* Clean, modern chatbot interface
+* Clean and modern chatbot interface
 * User input sent to an n8n webhook
 * n8n workflow forwards the question to a language model (via Groq)
 * Scrapes and refers to a specific FAQ page for answers